Goutham2306/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+### Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

 # Developed by: Goutham.K
 # RegisterNumber: 212223110019
 ```
-module Half_Adder_Subtractor(a,b,sum,carry,D,Bo);
+module half_addsub(a,b,sum,carry,D,Bo);
 input a,b;
-output sum,carry,D,Bo;
+output sum,carry , D, Bo;
 xor G1(sum,a,b);
 and G2(carry,a,b);
 not G4(abar,a);
 xor G3(D,a,b);
-and G5(B0,abar,b);
+and G5 (Bo,abar,b);
 endmodule
 ```
-*/

 **RTL Schematic**
 ![image](https://github.com/Goutham2306/HALF_ADDER_SUBTRACTOR/assets/138971154/efb02aae-b726-4ede-be17-5e96e3393dda)